ajay9634/Ajay-prefix/README.md

 If you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

+# ⚠️ Synchronisation of Ajay prefix save data in different Container or Emulator

+You need to set drive D location in the same folder , otherwise copy save data manually.

 # 🔗 Link of Ajay prefix v10.14 hotfix

 Ajay prefix is available in this Release section.